 Pediatric and Neonatal Critical Care Transport Teams

-Our Pediatric and Neonatal Critical Care Transport Teams provide safe and timely transport for critically ill or injured infants and children to Yale-New Haven Children’s Hospital in New Haven via our specially equipped ambulance.
+Yale-New Haven Children’s Hospital offers safe and timely transport of critically ill or injured infants and children 24 hours a day, 7 days a week via a specially equipped ambulance, physician referral required.
 Many patients transported from referral hospitals are admitted directly to our intensive care units.

 The pediatric transport team consists of designated pediatric transport paramedics as well as pediatric transport nurses.
 The neonatal team, for NICU transfers, includes specially trained advanced practice registered nurses, physician assistants, registered nurses and occasional respiratory therapists.